 Once Upon a Time: The History of Republican Support for International Family Planning and Contraception

 This edition of the Washington Memo is a deviation from our usual practice of providing an analysis of current events.
-Instead, it provides a perspective on the history of the evolution of Republican support of U.S. involvement in international FP/RH and a governmental role in providing contraceptives, a history long forgotten — or never fully known — by many in and outside of the United States.
+Instead, it provides a perspective on the history of the evolution of Republican support of U.S. involvement in international family planning and reproductive health and a governmental role in providing contraceptives, a history long forgotten — or never fully known — by many in and outside of the United States.

-The analysis will be divided into two sections: one focused on the actions of Republican presidents while in office and the second on the decline in Republican support in Congress for international FP/RH funding and policy.
+The analysis is divided into three sections: the first two focus on the actions of Republican presidents while in office and the third on the decline in Republican support in Congress for international family planning and reproductive health funding and policy.

 Despite the adamant and vocal opposition of the Catholic Church to the use of taxpayer dollars for family planning programs, a consensus had begun to develop in the post-World War II era among the American public and policymakers that the United States and other high-income nations should begin to assist low-income countries with coping with rapid population growth by providing funding for family planning.